Maatrika-P/Intrusion-Detection-System/README.md

 - `LSTM.ipynb`: Jupyter Notebook containing the code for the LSTM model.
 - `CNN.ipynb`: Jupyter Notebook containing the code for the CNN model.
-- `Binary_Classification+FNN`:  Jupyter Notebook containing the codes for 5 basic classifiers and Feedforward Neural Network model.
+- `Binary_Classification+FNN.ipynb`:  Jupyter Notebook containing the codes for 5 basic classifiers and Feedforward Neural Network model.
+- `Final_modelsipynb`: Contains another CNN model and a combined model of CNN+LSTM model giving the best performance

 ## Usage